Timothy-Cao/Timothy-Cao.github.io/pages/music.markdown

 </body>
 </html>

 The thing with this music is that once you've listened to it once, you know how it sounds.
 You can never get surprised again by a static composition.

-What if we try generating music so that it's never quite the same everytime you listen to it...
+Let's try generating music so that it's never quite the same everytime you listen to it.